Pull to refresh

 Built World

-A day after Israel approved the Leviathan-to-Egypt export permit, Egypt’s State Information Service publicly stepped in to reframe the agreement as a strictly commercial arrangement concluded by private energy companies—an attempt to firewall the gas lifeline from Gaza-war politics.
+A day after Israel approved the Leviathan-to-Egypt export permit, Egypt's State Information Service publicly stepped in to reframe the agreement as a strictly commercial arrangement concluded by private energy companies.
+The framing firewalls the gas lifeline from Gaza-war politics.